Zaltarba/blog/_posts/2025-09-27-FactorModelSDFLink.md

 ## Conclusion  {#Conclusion}

 At first glance, factor models may look like clever statistical tools thrown at return data to extract patterns.
 But a deeper look reveals something more fundamental: they are not just predictive regressions, they are structured approximations of the Stochastic Discount Factor, the very object at the heart of modern asset pricing.

-Understanding this connection does more than just satisfy theoretical curiosity.
-It tells us *why* factor models work, and what their limitations might be.
-It guides us in selecting and interpreting factors, estimating their loadings, and understanding what we’re really doing when we fit a model to asset returns.

-Ultimately, pricing assets isn’t just about maximizing $R^2$, it’s about understanding how risk is valued.
-And factor models, when grounded in the SDF framework, give us a coherent, mathematically justified, and practically useful way to do just that.
+This tells us *why* factor models work.

-So next time you're running a factor regression, remember: you're not just crunching numbers, you’re approximating the invisible hand that prices all assets in the economy.
+So next time you're running a factor regression, remember: you're not just crunching numbers, you’re approximating the invisible hand that prices all possible states of the economy.

 Got thoughts, questions, or counterpoints?
 Drop a comment below.
 I’d love to hear your take.